Grimshady1990/admin-dashboard/assets/notes/PLAN.md

 I've settled on roboto slab as the font, now I can get to work positioning and sizing all the elements

+# Part 5

+Now that everything is in place I have made quite a mess of the CSS so before I can continue I will reorganize the css code and add comments so I don't get confused.

+The html looks okay but we will still give it a little spring clean